xenharmonic-devs/sonic-weave/BUILTIN.md

 `interval`, `scale`, `index`

 ### radical
 Convert interval to a radical expression.
+Throws an error if conversion is impossible and no maximum index (2 means square root, 3 means cube root, etc.) for approximation is given.
 #### Parameters:

 `interval`, `maxIndex`, `maxHeight`